KeithLabelle/virgil-purekit-go/README.md

 So, run the `UpdateRecord()` function and save user's `newRecord` into your database.

-Since the SDK is able to work simultaneously with two versions of user's records (`newRecord` and `oldRecord`), this will not affect the backend or users.
-This means, if a user logs into your system when you do the migration, the PureKit SDK will verify his password without any problems because PHE Service can work with both user's records (`newRecord` and `oldRecord`).
+Since the SDK is able to work simultaneously with two versions of user records (`newRecord` and `oldRecord`), this will not affect the backend or users.
+This means, if a user logs into your system when you do the migration, the PureKit SDK will verify his password without any problems because the PHE Service can work with both user records (`newRecord` and `oldRecord`).

 **Step 4.** Get a new `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY` of a specific application

-Use Virgil CLI `update-keys` command and your `UPDATE_TOKEN` to update the `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY`:
+Use the Virgil CLI `update-keys` command and your `UPDATE_TOKEN` to update the `APP_SECRET_KEY` and `SERVICE_PUBLIC_KEY`:

 ```bash
 // FreeBSD / Linux / Mac OS